Independent, comprehensive scientific data we can trust.

 Up to 2,000 wetlands and rivers are surveyed observing up to 50 different waterbird species, including threatened species.

-Sadly, data shows a continued long term decline in total waterbird abundance and breeding.
+Sadly, data shows a continued long term decline in all waterbird indices: abundance, habitat and breeding.

 The 34th (2016) survey showed waterbird numbers were at their lowest levels ever recorded.